-Tips for Better Pencil Drawing by Rodaina
+Tips for Better Pencil Drawing

 When you are teaching yourself to draw using books and the internet, it can be difficult to know how to improve.
 Without a teacher to help, we tend to keep making the same mistakes for longer than a student in a classroom.
 The key to overcoming this obstacle is to learn to look at your work with a fresh, critical eye.
 Here is some tips on better graphite pencil drawing.